michelled/weavly.org/src/activities/dancing-to-the-beat.md

   ### Tools

-  A device to play music
+  Device to play music

   ### Skills

-  Basic understanding of directions (for example move forward, backward, turning right, and turning left)
+  Directional skills to understand basic directions and repetition (for example move forward, backward, turning right, and turning left)

   ### Environment